Anti-Racism Discussion Groups

-UUC has two White Allies / White Privilege discussion groups that formed following a sermon by Dr. Michele Deramo of Virginia Tech entitled White Allies Humble Path.
+UUC has two anti-racism discussion groups that formed following a sermon by Dr. Michele Deramo of Virginia Tech entitled White Allies Humble Path.
 The discussions are intended to provide a place where topics related to race can be discussed safely and honestly in order to help promote a greater sense of inclusion in our community and the wider society.
 Each meeting explores ways in which white people can be effective as allies to people of color as well as actions that are not helpful.
 Contact Karen to be added to either group.

 View the reading list of materials that have been discussed to date.